-As HC does not maintain custody of your assets (for details about custody, refer to Item 15 of this Brochure), your assets must be maintained in an account at a "qualified custodian," generally a broker-dealer or bank.
-Individual clients are required to transfer the assets they wish to place under management at HC to Charles Schwab & Co., Inc. (Schwab), a registered broker-dealer, member SIPC, as their qualified custodian.
-Fiduciary Services clients are required to transfer the assets they wish to place under management at HC to Schwab or Fidelity Investments (Fidelity), also a registered broker-dealer and member SIPC, as their qualified custodian.
+As HC does not maintain custody of your assets (for details about custody, refer to Item 15 of this Brochure), your assets must be maintained in an account at a "qualified custodian," generally a brokerdealer or bank.
+Clients are required to transfer the assets they wish to place under management at HC to Charles Schwab & Co., Inc. (Schwab) as their qualified custodian, or in certain circumstances, to Fidelity Investments (Fidelity).
+Both are registered broker-dealers and members SIPC.
 HC is independently owned and operated and is not affiliated with either Schwab or Fidelity.
 The qualified custodian will hold your assets in a brokerage account and buy and sell securities only when you or HC instruct them to.
-While HC requires that the assets it manages be custodied at either Schwab or Fidelity, depending on the type of services we provide to you, you will decide whether to do so and will open your account with the custodian by entering into an account agreement directly with them.
+While HC requires that the assets it manages be custodied at either Schwab or Fidelity, depending on the type of services it provides to you, you will decide whether to do so and will open your account with the custodian by entering into an account agreement directly with them.
 HC does not open accounts for you but may assist you in doing so.
-If you are an individual client and do not wish to place your assets with Schwab, or a Fiduciary Services client and do not wish to place your assets with Schwab or Fidelity, HC is unable to manage your account, except in the very limited circumstances defined in this Brochure.
+If you do not wish to place your assets with Schwab or, in certain circumstances, Fidelity, HC is unable to manage your account, except in the very limited circumstances defined in this Brochure.
 Even though your account is maintained at Schwab or Fidelity, HC may still use other brokers to execute trades for your account as described below.